i-Taozi/MavenCompileTrigger/src/site/markdown/index.md

 		<dependency>
 			<groupId>org.nanohttpd</groupId> <!-- <groupId>com.nanohttpd</groupId> for 2.1.0 and earlier -->
 			<artifactId>nanohttpd</artifactId>
-			<version>CURRENT_VERSION</version>
+			<version>2.2.0</version>
 		</dependency>
 	</dependencies>

-(Replace `CURRENT_VERSION` with whatever is reported latest at <http://nanohttpd.org/>.)

 The coordinates for your development environment should correspond to these.
 When looking for an older version take care because we switched groupId from *com.nanohttpd* to *org.nanohttpd* in mid 2015.

-Next it depends what you are using NanoHTTPD for, there are three main usages.
+Next it depends what you are useing nanohttpd for, there are tree main usages.

 ## Gradle dependencies

-In gradle you can use NanoHTTPD the same way because gradle accesses the same central repository:
+In gradle you can use nano http the same way because gradle accesses the same central repository:

 	dependencies {
 		runtime(
-			[group: 'org.nanohttpd', name: 'nanohttpd', version: 'CURRENT_VERSION'],
+			[group: 'org.nanohttpd', name: 'nanohttpd', version: '2.2.0'],
 		)
 	}

-(Replace `CURRENT_VERSION` with whatever is reported latest at <http://nanohttpd.org/>.)

 Just replace the name with the artifact id of the module you want to use and gradle will find it for you.